Zsuark/zsuark.github.io/_posts/2018-01-11-first-post.md

   - Exploring http-based application development with [Ring](https://github.com/ring-clojure/ring)
   - Playing with other awesome languages such as [Elm](http://elm-lang.org/)
   - Tutoring my young niece in maths and science
+  - Attending the monthly meetings of the [Budapest Clojure User Group](https://www.meetup.com/Budapest-Clojure-User-Group/)
-  - Constantly reviewing and extending my practise and understanding of maths such as geometry and graph theory; and computer science
+  - Constantly reviewing and extending my practise and understanding of maths such as geometry, analytics and graph theory; and computer science
     - More exciting and wonderful than you may think
     - Beauty, simplicity and art are not divorced from science and maths